 It was decided at the meeting, held at NAB Washington head-quarters, that awards would be made under six categories with the first two categories solely confined to regional and local stations and participation available to them in the other four.
-Networks and clear channel stations will also complete under the other four classifica-
+Networks and clear channel stations will also complete under the other four classifications.

-Attending tthe meeting were Edward Weeks, Boston, editor of the Atlantic Monthly; Neville Miller, NAB president; John E. Drury, dean, Henry W. Grady, School of Journalism, U of Georgia; C. E Arney Jr. and Joseph L. Miller of the NAB.
+Attending the meeting were Edward Weeks, Boston, editor of the Atlantic Monthly; Neville Miller, NAB president; John E. Drury, dean, Henry W. Grady, School of Journalism, U of Georgia; C. E Arney Jr. and Joseph L. Miller of the NAP of the NAB.